canturk/qmtoolbox/README.md

 A sample trajectory is obtained by this tool is shown "qtrajectory_sample_result.png".

-2. DESCRIPTION OF SIMULATION TOOLBOX (qmtoolbox)
+ 2. DESCRIPTION OF SIMULATION TOOLBOX ("qmtoolbox/")

- 2.1 MAIN FILE TO RUN: "qmtrajectory_sample_run.py"
+ 2.1 RUN FILE ("qmtrajectory_sample_run.py")
- When we run this file, first, it creates output directory and data files.
+ When we run this file,
+ - First, creates output directory and data file names.
+ - Second, checks whether the data for 1/f noise exist in the current directory.
+ If not, then generates them using (S13).
- Second, it generates 1/f noise data using (S13) in the current directory unless the data already exist.
-Third, it simulates and generates the data for the trajectory of the quadrature measurement.
+ - Third, simulates the trajectory of the quadrature measurement and generates the data.
- Finally it plots and store the figure shown in "qtrajectory_sample_result.png" in the directory.
+ - Finally plots the figure as shown in "qtrajectory_sample_result.png" and stores in the directory.

- If you run the script "qmtrajectory_sample_run.py" once more it generates a new figure without generating the noise data.
+ If you run this file once more it simulates the trajectory and plot a new figure without generating the noise data.

  2.2 REQUIRED PACKAGE FILES in  "qmtools/":

-	(a) "quad.py" contains the class hierarchy in the form of UML:
+    (a) "quad.py" consists of class hierarchy, shown in UML:

                        +-------------+